Reminder that you have through November 7th at midnight eastern time to enter to win a signed copy of Veronica Roth’s Allegiant!

 My bag is worn out and the white stripes aren’t very white anymore–I bought it in Costa Rica a few years back at a fair trade shop and had been using it endlessly ever since.
 My hair is in a ponytail–practical.
 I have on a grey, baggy wool cardigan that had seen better days and a green rain jacket–it was cool and wet out (so basically an average day in England).
-My nails are painted bright pink and I’m wearing a necklace and makeup, which means that I’m a little high-maintenance and girly despite trying to be practical with everything else.
+My nails are painted bright pink and I’m wearing a necklace and makeup, which means that I’m a little high-maintenance despite trying to be practical with everything else.
 Everything I’m wearing is some sort of color, because wearing bright colors makes me happy.

 Basically: You can tell a lot about me just from this one picture.
 I could give back story galore about the decision behind everything I’m wearing, and my weirdo phobia, and the color of my hair.
 I could tell you how I came to stand atop that tower in England, and why I love Oxford so much, and the meaning behind every single thing in my bag.

 I am a human being.
-I am a complex, relateable character.
+I am a complex, relatable character.
 You can learn so much about me, just from one photograph–if you have the right back story to bring out all the intricate details.

 Every single character you write should be the same way.
 They should live entire lives, not just what’s immediately important to the story.
 Maybe a lot of that doesn’t make it onto the page, but it should exist anyway.
-You should know why Character One likes to paint her nails sky blue and Character Two thinks baggy t-shirts are trashy.
+You should know why Character One likes to paint her nails sky blue and Character Two thinks baggy t-shirts are trash.
 You should know their favorite foods, colors, hobbies, and memories.
 You should know their least favorite ones.
 You should know what they think is important and what they think is stupid and what they think about political issues and, if they could change one thing about themselves, what it would be.

 Look at how specific my phobia is: A fear of high up, wide open spaces.
 Put me on the top floor of a New York City skyscraper, and I’m fine.
 Crack open a window, thus connecting me with all that space outside, and I can’t handle it.
 It’s not something I have control over–believe me, I’d rather not be afraid of something so stupid and not dangerous.
 But I am.
 And it’s a complex fear that has developed over the course of many years, many experiences.

-Not saying your protagonist should have irrational phobias, but everything about him/her should be that way: Complex.
+Not saying your protagonist should have irrational phobias, but everything about them should be that way: Complex.
 Both parts precise and still in the process of solidifying.
 Something they, and the reader, can understand without having to think too deeply into it, while still knowing that more exists beneath the surface.